PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 complete operator-list filter, and direct MatMul input mutation while retaining the existing compatibility wrapper and call order.

+`ModelIRGraphIndex.remove_operators()` provides batch removal for graph-wide cleanup.
+It detaches all selected edges against the original index, filters the operator list once, and remaps producer, consumer, object, and type indices through one old-to-new table without calling `refresh()`.
+Dead-code pruning is owned by `passes/graph_cleanup.py`: one reverse liveness walk retains graph outputs and live variable-state mutations, then sends all dead positions to that batch primitive and prunes tensors with the active `LayoutState`.
+Main lowering calls pass session layout state; the compatibility wrapper remains in the lowerer.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,